 As many as between 5%-16% of children (corresponding to a range of 1 in 5 or 1 in 20 children) having sensory processing difficulties – with many of them incoming kindergarteners.
 Today, Sensory Integration® is growing and expanding approach continues to be used, and is now known and practiced in over 100 countries worldwide.
 Learn about this invaluable treatment approach that revolutionized management of children with sensory dysfunction!

 Sign up Now!

 EITTOC is an AOTA Approved Provider of professional development.
 Course approval ID# 8922.
-This on-line course is offered at 0.45 CEUs, (Level: Introductory.
-Category: Service Delivery, Foundational Knowledge).
+This distance learning-independent is offered at 0.45 CEUs, introductory, OT service delivery/foundational knowledge.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA or indicate AOTA approval of a certification or other professional recognition.